networq/website/first-graph.md

 * barack-obama.yaml

-	- This YAML must describe Barack Obama and his position in the school.
+	- This YAML must describe Barack Obama and his position in the school
 	- Complete as shown:
 <!-- Prettier as image- but not accessible friendly --->